gvwilson/thirdbit/src/fiction/madica/index.md

 they took my brain out and put me on this saucer like I was, like I was *nobody*."

-At which point the gravelly recorded voice said,
+At which point the mechanical voice said,
 "Oh, we didn't think you were nobody.
 Far from it."